habi/EAWAG-manuscript/manuscript.md

 #### Preparation for analysis

 The [main *Jupyter* notebook](https://github.com/habi/EAWAG/blob/master/DisplayFishes.ipynb) for this manuscript dealt with reading all log and image files and preparing images for quality checking and further analysis.
-Briefly summarized the below process was implemented.

 At first, *all* log files of *all* the data present in the processed folder were read into a *pandas* [@doi:10.5281/zenodo.7093122; @doi:10.25080/Majora-92bf1922-00a] dataframe.
-This already enabled us to extract the specimen name and scan, since we performed several scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or several scans in high resolution focusing on the oral and pharyngeal jaws.
+This already enabled us to extract the specimen name and scan, since we performed multiple scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or two scans in high resolution focusing on the region of the oral and pharyngeal jaws.
 From the log files we extracted the relevant values for double-checking the necessary parameters of each scan.
 All relevant values for each scan were also saved into the dataframe and saved out to the aforementioned table in the [Supplementary Materials] at the end of each run of the notebook.

-After several 'sanity checks' of the data, we used *Dask* [@dask] to efficiently access the very large total amount of axial reconstructions for this project (in the end amounting to a total of nearly a million single images).
+After performing 'sanity checks' of the data and reconstruction parameters, we used *Dask* [@dask] to efficiently access the tomographic data on disk (in the end amounting to a total of nearly a million single images).
-On average, each of the tomographic datasets contains around 2700 slices, so the total amount of data is much too large to keep in memory.
+On average, each of the tomographic datasets contains around 2700 slices, so the total size of the acquired data exceeds the RAM size available on an average high-end workstation.
-The use of the *Dask* library facilitated efficient access to the huge amount of data on disk.

 At first, we extracted the central view of each of the three axial directions of the datasets (i.e. 'anteroposterior', 'lateral' and 'dorsoventral' view) and either saved those to disk or loaded them from disk if they were already generated in prior runs of the notebook.
 The notebook then also generated the maximum intensity projection (MIP) for each of the anatomical planes and either saved them to disk or loaded them from prior runs.